 Quick Home Repairs You Can Do in 10 Minutes—or Less!

 Need a quick fix for that broken chair, showerhead or window blind?
-Here are 10 home repairs you can tackle in 10 minutes or less.
+You can tackle these do-it-yourself projects in no time.

 Easy home repairs: How to stabilize a rickety old chair